 Following a use of force, when safe and feasible, officers shall evaluate any injuries from the use of force, request or seek emergency medical services as needed, and provide aid as trained.
-When safe and feasible, officers have a duty to monitor individuals for potential medical intervention after a use of force.
+When safe and feasible, officers have a duty to monitor individuals for potential medical intervention in relation to a use of force.